MoonfarmerTCG/Game/README.md

 1. Go to https://cockatrice.github.io/ and download the software, installing it afterwards;
 2. Create an account.
 Go Cockatrice (in the main tab) and click on Register to server.
 Put your desired username and email and leave the other fields unchanged;
 3. Click Cockatrice > Connect.
 You should now be connected on the server;
-4. Download the card_database.xml file from here;
+4. Download the card_database.xml file from here: https://github.com/MoonfarmerTCG/Game/blob/main/card_database.xml;
 4. Click Card Database on the tab and go to Add custom sets/cards;
 5. Select the card_database.xml file you've downloaded.